ncantonjos04/love-island/README.md

 # love island

-um this is a website i made to practice supabase and npm so ignore
+um this is jsut to practice supabase and npm so ignore

 https://love-island-faves.onrender.com/